 A cancer registry is a data system designed for the collection, management, and analysis of data on persons with a diagnosis of malignant disease (cancer).

-Cancer registrars are data information specialists who collect and report cancer statistics.
-Cancer registrars capture the complete history, diagnosis, treatment, and health status of every cancer patient in the U.S.
+Oncology Data Specialists collect and report cancer statistics.
+Data Oncology Specialists capture the complete history, diagnosis, treatment, and health status of every cancer patient in the U.S.

 - Identify cases